Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation Setup

-We opt for these machines as they represent the worst-case scenario for our defense strategy--the easier it is for an attacker to exploit $\target$, the harder it becomes for \NAME to prevent the attack and implement the chosen sabotage objective effectively.
-This decision is also motivated by the fact that frameworks like \pgpt have only sporadic success with more complex challenges, such as \TT{medium}-level tasks \cite{deng2023pentestgpt, autoattacker}.
-Relying on more advanced CTFs would make it hard to discern whether the defense's success is due to the attacker's limitations or the effectiveness of our countermeasures.
-For this reason, we focus on \TT{beginner-level} machines, where \pgpt consistently achieves close to $95\%$ success in the absence of defenses (see Section~\ref{sec:results}).
+We opt for these machines as they represent the worst-case scenario for our defense strategy.
+That is, \textbf{the easier it is for an attacker to discover and exploit a vulnerability in $\target$, the harder it becomes for \NAME to prevent the attack and achieve its sabotage objective}.
+This decision is also motivated by the fact that open-source attacking agents, according to recent studies, have a low success rate with complex challenges, such as \TT{medium}-level tasks \cite{deng2023pentestgpt, autoattacker} (even if one assists the \cyberagent by aiding it with human support).
+Running our evaluation with more advanced CTFs would make it hard to discern whether the defense's success is due to the attacker's limitations or the effectiveness of \NAME.
+We show this in Appendix~\ref{app:harderctfs}, where we test agents and \NAME on more complex CTFs.

+Therefore, we focus on those three \TT{very-easy} CTFs, where \pgptw (the most performant agent among the tested) consistently achieves close to $95\%$ success in the absence of \NAME (see Section~\ref{sec:results}).
+It is worth pointing out that according to our experiments, see Appendix~\ref{app:harderctfs}, \NAME is even more effective when deployed on harder-to-exploit systems.